Sodaware/beeminder.el/README.md

 `C-c b a` (`beeminder-add-data`) - Add data to a Beeminder goal.
 Prompts for the goal identifier, a numeric value and an optional comment.

+`C-c b g` (`beeminder-goals`) - Fetches all of your goals from Beeminder and displays them in a separate buffer.
+See "[The goals buffer](#the-goals-buffer)" for more information on how to use this.

-`C-c b g` (`beeminder-my-goals-org`) - Fetches all of your goals from Beeminder and inserts them as a list of org-mode headlines.
+`C-c b i` (`beeminder-my-goals-org`) - Fetches all of your goals from Beeminder and inserts them in the current buffer as a list of org-mode headlines.

+`C-c b r` (`beeminder-refresh-goal`) - Update the current org-mode headline with information from Beeminder.

+`C-c b t` (`beeminder-submit-clocked-time`) - Submits clocked time for the current goal (and any of its sub-tasks).

 `C-c b w` (`beeminder-whoami`) - Fetches your username from Beeminder.

-`C-c b t` (`beeminder-submit-clocked-time`) - Submits clocked time for the current goal (and any of its sub-tasks).

 ## Usage